smcgdub/MS4_In_Safe_Hands/README.md

 #### **2. - The Shop Page** ####

 * Users to the site have the ability to shop in a number of different ways on the site.
 The first way is using the search bar at the top of the page.
 Here users can search for products via a products name, or by a key word that is mentioned in the products description.
-The page will return the number of products that mee that search criteria and also display the number of items its returned in the top left above the items (Screenshot below)
+The page will return the number of products that meet that search criteria and also display the number of items its returned in the top left above the items (Screenshot below)

 ![Image of name searched for via name](media/readme_images/search_via_name.png)